Michael4170/Laptop-Arsenal/README.md

 ### In Game Master
 Open the asset browser and search Laptop.
 You'll find the full composition (table + laptop) and the standalone laptop.

-### Server admins
-Nothing to configure.
-Add the mod to your mod list and the buildable appears automatically.

-### Compatibility
-This version registers the buildable by modifying faction configs.
-If you run another mod that also edits faction configs, load order decides which wins.

 ### Known issues
 - The laptop screen is a static image.
 A live, updating display isn't planned.

-Suggestions and bug reports welcome via [https://discord.gg/SsM7r8b7ae] or through the Github page https://github.com/Michael4170/Laptop-Arsenal
+Suggestions and bug reports welcome via https://discord.gg/SsM7r8b7ae or through the Github page https://github.com/Michael4170/Laptop-Arsenal

+Low Poly Laptop model created by zgoosr and licensed under CC Attribution Military Laptop model created by gerardlavo and licensed under Royalty Free License